oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 The end result of this is faster compilation after loading packages, since it doesn't have to recompile a ton of invalidated method instances. i.e. decreased time to first plot.

+In this has had huge effect on [Revise.jl](https://github.com/timholy/Revise.jl) which started to take a second or so to load when it gained the dependency on [JuliaInterpretter.jl](https://github.com/JuliaDebug/JuliaInterpreter.jl); which isn't much, but when you do it every time you start julia it is an annoying lack of snappyness.
+But thanks to this work, JuliaInterpretter, and thus Revise now load in a flash.

 A full discussion on the invalidations work can be found in [this blog-post](https://julialang.org/blog/2020/08/invalidations/).

-### Manually Created Back-edges for Lowered Code Generated Functions
+## Internals: Manually Created Back-edges for Lowered Code Generated Functions
 This is a very niche and not really at all user-facing feature.
 To understand why this matters, it's worth understanding how Cassette works.
 I wrote [blog-post on this a few years ago](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1#making-cassette).